Prospects for Improving U.S. Patent Quality Via Post-Grant Opposition

 Georgia Institute of Technology - Scheller College of Business; United States Patent and Trademark Office

-MPI IC; Ludwig-Maximilians-Universität München; Centre for Economic Policy Research (CEPR)
+Max Planck Institute for Innovation and Competition; Ludwig-Maximilians-Universität München; Centre for Economic Policy Research (CEPR)

 David C. Mowery